Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme: Tree-Level Analysis of M o bius Domain Wall Fermions with the SF boundary condition

-$A_{00}$ can be fixed to its continuum value, for which Eq.~(\ref{eq:PCACRAT}) can be used when there is no background field.
+$A_{00}$ can be fixed to its continuum value using Eq.~(\ref{eq:PCACRAT}) when there is no background field.
 The optimal value of $c_{\mathrm{SF}}$ is thus obtained by solving

-Table~\ref{tab:CSFTAB} shows the tuning results for several types of the MDWF, where the tuning is done without the background field.
-The quasi optimal parameters used for $b_j+c_j=w_j,b_j-c_j=1$ (Optimal Shamir) and $b_j=c_j=w_j$ (Optimal Chiu) are listed in Table~\ref{tab:P11MBPARA} in \ref{appendixTabA}.
+Table~\ref{tab:CSFTAB} shows the tuning results for several types of MDWF with the tuning performed without the background field.
+The quasi-optimal parameters used for $b_j+c_j=w_j,b_j-c_j=1$ (Optimal Shamir) and $b_j=c_j=w_j$ (Optimal Chiu) are listed in Table~\ref{tab:P11MBPARA} in \ref{appendixTabA}.

-To see the effect of the tuning on $c_{\mathrm{SF}}$, we show the relative discrepancy of the ratio $f_A(n_4)/f_P(n_4)$ between the continuum theory and the lattice theory for the Bori\c{c}i domain wall fermion in Figure~\ref{fig:PCACRAT}.
-The left figure (\ref{fig:PCACRAT_untuned}) is plotted with $c_{\mathrm{SF}}=1$ and the right (\ref{fig:PCACRAT_tuned}) is with the tuned parameter $c_{\mathrm{SF}}=0.312$.
-In both cases the discrepancy vanishes in the continuum limit ($N_S\to \infty$).
-This also shows that the surface field renormalization is just a constant and does not affect the bulk region.
+To see the effect of the tuning on the $c_{\mathrm{SF}}$, we show the relative discrepancy of the ratio $f_A(n_4)/f_P(n_4)$ between the continuum theory and the lattice theory for the Bori\c{c}i domain wall fermion in Figure~\ref{fig:PCACRAT}.
+The left figure (\ref{fig:PCACRAT_untuned}) is plotted with $c_{\mathrm{SF}}=1$, while the right (\ref{fig:PCACRAT_tuned}) is plotted using the tuned parameter $c_{\mathrm{SF}}=0.312$.
+In both cases, the discrepancy vanishes in the continuum limit ($N_S\to \infty$).
+This also shows that the surface field renormalization is simply a constant and does not affect the bulk region.
 The rate of the convergence is faster for the tuned case (right figure).
 To see the convergence rate more explicitly, we plot the discrepancy at $t=T/2$ in Figure~\ref{fig:PCACERR} as a function of $1/N_T^2=(a/T)^2$.
-The convergence rate is $O(a^2)$ with the tuned coefficient (Fig.~\ref{fig:PCACRATERR_tuned}).
-We also observed a similar behavior for other types of the MDWF including those with the quasi optimal coefficients for $(b_j,c_j)$ from the Zolotarev approximation.
+With the tuned coefficient, the convergence rate is $O(a^2)$ (Fig.~\ref{fig:PCACRATERR_tuned}).
+We also observed a similar behavior for other types of the MDWF, including those with the quasi-optimal coefficients for $(b_j, c_j)$ from the Zolotarev approximation.

-From the observations we made in this section, we conclude that the MDWF with the SF boundary term Eq.~(\ref{eq:BSF}) properly reproduces the continuum theory in the most bulk region by including the renormalization at the tree-level.
-However, with our implementation of the SF boundary setting for the MDWF, the interior surface field at the boundary needs a special renormalization at the tree-level, for which we did not find any appropriate counter term for the renormalization explicitly in the theory, though one possible counter term could come from the boundary field.
+From the observations made in this section, we can conclude that the MDWF with the SF boundary term in Eq.~(\ref{eq:BSF}) properly reproduces the continuum theory in the most bulk regions through the inclusion of the renormalization at the tree-level.